yhabib/JavaScript30/14 - JavaScript References VS Copying/readme.md

 # Objects and Arrays - JavaScript References VS Copying
-Comparation about how JS treats refenrece and copied variables.
+Comparation about how JS treats referenced and copied variables.
 ## Notes
 In JS there are two flavor of types: